OrderOfTheBee/addons/addon-reviews/Uploader Plus.md

 4. Move all custom web scripts from "(web-)extension" into regular folders, so end users / customers are able to override
 5. Provide custom web client configuration in file that does not conflict with default name web-client-config-custom.xml (custom file may be loaded via a custom ConfigBootstrap bean)
 6. Move all module specific Repository-tier configuration and model files into a path based on module, e.g. alfresco/module/uploader-plus-repo/

+A [pull request](https://github.com/softwareloop/uploader-plus/pull/75) involving these suggestions has been created.